cakephp/docs/en/core-utility-libraries/hash.rst

     :rtype: boolean

-    Determines if one Set or array contains the exact keys and values of another::
+    Determines if one Hash or array contains the exact keys and values of another::

         <?php